Home Sănătate How does a lack of vitamins and microelements manifest?

 • frequent headaches;

-• susceptibility to ARVI and other viral infections;
+• exposure to ARVI and other viral infections;

 • fatigue and fatigue.

-Without the help of a specialist, diagnosing a shortage at an early stage is problematic, but when the symptoms begin to manifest themselves, a person can discover a whole bunch of diseases.
-Therefore, it is very important to be very attentive to your condition and consult a doctor in time, even for a simple diagnosis.
-Moreover, now there is an opportunity to take a blood test to determine the level of vitamins.
+Without the help of a specialist, diagnosing a deficiency at an early stage is problematic, but when symptoms begin to manifest themselves, a person can discover a whole bunch of diseases.
+Therefore, it is very important to be very attentive to your condition and consult a doctor on time, even for simple diagnosis.
+Moreover, now it is possible to take a blood test to determine the level of vitamins.

 vitamin_e_v_produktah_pitaniya

-What woman hasn't heard of the benefits of vitamin E?
-Its spectrum of beneficial properties for the most part just extends to the fair half, due to which it is considered a beauty vitamin.
-But in fact, his influence is much more significant than just "beauty".
+What woman has not heard about the benefits of vitamin E?
+Its range of beneficial properties for the most part extends to the fair half, due to which it is considered a beauty vitamin.
+But in fact, its influence is much more significant than just “beauty”.

-The direct action of the vitamin is antioxidant.
-It protects the cell walls, as well as the cells themselves, from destruction caused by free radicals.
-If the body is deficient in vitamin E, the entire system collapses, which makes cells vulnerable and leads to their death and the formation of harmful substances.
-This whole chain provokes the destruction of organs and tissues, leads to a failure in important vital systems.
+The direct effect of the vitamin is antioxidant.
+It protects cell walls, as well as the cells themselves, from destruction caused by free radicals.
+If there is a deficiency of vitamin E in the body, the entire system collapses, which makes cells vulnerable and leads to their death and the formation of harmful substances.
+This entire chain provokes the destruction of organs and tissues and leads to a failure in important vital systems.

-Signs by which you can understand that the body lacks vitamin E:
+Signs by which you can understand that your body lacks vitamin E:

-• Suppressed sexual function: in men, the level of hormone produced decreases, and in women, uterine dysfunction occurs.
-Serious and long-term vitamin deficiency leads to infertility and early miscarriages, which are associated with placental and fetal dissection and subsequent hemorrhage.
+• Depressed sexual function: in men, the level of hormones produced decreases, and in women, uterine dysfunction occurs.
+Severe and prolonged vitamin deficiency leads to infertility and early miscarriages, which is associated with separation of the placenta and fetus and subsequent hemorrhage.

 • Early death of red blood cells.

-• Muscular dystrophy (weakness in the muscles), a feeling of numbness and tingling in the arms and legs, the appearance of goose bumps all over the body, decreased reflexes (as the transmission of nerve impulses is disturbed), paralysis and poor coordination.
-It is also worth noting that increased and regular physical activity can cause vitamin E deficiency.
+• Muscular dystrophy (weakness in the muscles), a feeling of numbness and tingling in the arms and legs, the appearance of goosebumps all over the body, decreased reflexes (as the transmission of nerve impulses is disrupted), paralysis and poor coordination.
+It is also worth noting that increased and regular physical activity can cause a lack of vitamin E.

 • Loose skin.

-• Softening of some parts of the brain, seriously affects the cerebellum.
+• The softening of some areas of the brain seriously affects the cerebellum.

 • The appearance of age spots on the hands.

-• Increased irritability even over the smallest things.
+• Increased irritability even over the most insignificant things.

-In principle, many factors can lead to a lack of vitamin E, but mainly diseases of the internal organs are among the pathogens, which reduce the level of absorption of the vitamin.
-As already mentioned, excessive physical exertion, in which the body is exhausted, can also be the cause of a lack of vitamins.
-Therefore, in pursuit of a beautiful figure, be careful and always carefully monitor your condition.
-The presence of parasites in the body is also reflected in vitamin E deficiency.
+In principle, many factors can lead to a lack of vitamin E, but the main pathogens include diseases of the internal organs, which reduce the level of absorption of the vitamin.
+As already mentioned, excessive physical activity, which exhausts the body, can also be the cause of a lack of vitamins.
+Therefore, in your quest for a beautiful figure, be careful and always carefully monitor your condition.
+The presence of parasites in the body is also reflected by a deficiency of vitamin E.

 shema-2

-Vitamin A affects the beauty of hair and skin, is responsible for the strength of bones and visual acuity, and protects the immune system.
-In his competence are the redox processes in the body, the regulation of protein synthesis, the normalization of metabolism.
-He also participates in the formation of teeth and prevents aging of the body.
-The reproductive system, the normal production of hormones, the fight against attacking viruses and infections, the healing of wounds, the strength of the nails - vitamin A is responsible for all this.
+Vitamin A affects the beauty of hair and skin, is responsible for strong bones and visual acuity, and guards the immune system.
+His competence includes redox processes in the body, regulation of protein synthesis, and normalization of metabolism.
+It also participates in the process of teeth formation and prevents the aging of the body.
+The reproductive system, the normal production of hormones, the fight against attacking viruses and infections, the healing of wounds, the strength of nails - vitamin A is responsible for all this.

-The main symptoms that can identify vitamin A deficiency:
+The main symptoms that can help identify vitamin A deficiency are:

 • dry mouth and nose;